sradics/digital-garden/_notes/Team Genius.md

 ---
 In particular, oxytocin appears to be one of the most important chemicals for mediating pair bonds and social behavior. — location: [993](kindle://book?action=open&asin=B00OG8AXKO&location=993) ^ref-52034

 ---
+In particular, oxytocin appears to be one of the most important chemicals for mediating pair bonds and social — location: [1067](kindle://book?action=open&asin=B00OG8AXKO&location=1067) ^ref-10656

+---
 love our neighbors but also fear strangers—helps explain why group dynamics can be so complicated and multidimensional. — location: [1006](kindle://book?action=open&asin=B00OG8AXKO&location=1006) ^ref-43979